MoneyINC Logo

 The Most Problematic RAV4 Years

-Are you looking for a used crossover SUV that's affordable and reliable?
-The RAV4 has undoubtedly been a great choice over the years.
+Are you looking for a used crossover SUV that’s affordable and reliable?
+The Toyota RAV4 has undoubtedly been a great choice over the years.
 However, as with all cars, there have been some lemons.
 In this section, we cover the most problematic RAV4 years, so you can avoid them when shopping for a used car.
+Some of these cars aren’t necessarily awful and there are still many people who love these vehicles, but they have greater issues and are less likely to be a satisfactory investment when better versions are available.

 2019 and 2020 RAV4

 However, the new 2019-2020 RAV4 was far from perfect.
 It had many problems, including engine issues, transmission problems, and infotainment system glitches.
-According to Consumer Reports, the 2019 RAV4 had the worst rating of any Toyota model that year.
-Infact, there were several recalls issued for the 2019 RAV4 model.
+According to Consumer Reports, the 2019 RAV4 had the worst rating of any Toyota model year.
+In fact, there were several recalls issued for the 2019 RAV4 model.

 2013 RAV4 Model